Randy Fine: Israel and Palestine

 Following the killing of Turkish-American citizen Ayşenur Ezgi Eygi by the Israel Defense Forces in September 2024, Fine tweeted "Throw rocks, get shot.
 One less #MuslimTerrorist. #FireAway," drawing a call by the Council on American–Islamic Relations (CAIR), a Muslim civil rights and advocacy organization, for the legislature to censure Fine.

-In December 2024, Fine introduced a bill in the Florida Senate which would ban "flags with a political viewpoint" from being flown in Florida government buildings.
+In December 2024, Fine introduced a bill in the Florida Senate that would ban "flags with a political viewpoint" from being flown in Florida government buildings.
 He targeted the flag of Palestine, LGBTQ pride flags, and Black Lives Matter flags, though the bill itself does not specify those flags.
-In a press release, he called Palestine a "fictional country," referred to the Black Lives Matter movement as "pro-violence," and repeatedly promoted the LGBTQ grooming conspiracy theory, writing, "Supporters of Muslim terror, child mutilators, and groomers have no right to taxpayer sponsorship of their repugnant messages."
+In a press release, he called Palestine a "fictional country", referred to the Black Lives Matter movement as "pro-violence", and repeatedly promoted the homophobic LGBTQ grooming conspiracy theory, writing, "Supporters of Muslim terror, child mutilators, and groomers have no right to taxpayer sponsorship of their repugnant messages."

-Fine planned to move to Israel along with his family had Kamala Harris won the 2024 United States presidential election.
+Fine said he planned to move to Israel along with his family had Kamala Harris won the 2024 United States presidential election.

-After the remains of the kidnapped Bibas family mother and children were returned to Israel in February 2025, Fine claimed in a series of tweets that there was no such thing as innocent Palestinian civilians, called them "demons that live on Earth" who "deserve death," and said that "Gaza must be destroyed."
-The Council on American–Islamic Relations repeated its call for Fine to be censured in response.
+After the remains of the kidnapped Bibas family mother and children were returned to Israel in February 2025, Fine claimed in a series of tweets that there was no such thing as innocent Palestinian civilians, called them "demons that live on Earth" who "deserve death", and said that "Gaza must be destroyed."
+CAIR repeated its call for Fine to be censured in response.

 Following the 2025 killing of Israeli embassy workers in Washington, D.C. during which the alleged shooter shouted "Free Palestine", Fine called for the "complete and total surrender" of Gaza during an interview with Fox News.
-Fine said that "The Palestinian cause is an evil one … We nuked the Japanese twice [in World War II] in order to get unconditional surrender.
-That needs to be the same here."
-While some people claimed that Fine was advocating the use of nuclear weapons, Fine later explained that the comparison was as regards complete and total surrender, not the use of nuclear weapons.
+Fine said that "The Palestinian cause is an evil one ...
+We nuked the Japanese twice in order to get unconditional surrender.
+That needs to be the same here.
+There is something deeply deeply wrong with this culture, and it needs to be defeated."
+In response to people who interpreted this as Fine advocating for the use of nuclear weapons, Fine later explained that the comparison was regarding complete and total surrender, not the use of nuclear weapons.
 He also accused Palestinians of being incestuous "idiots".
-In The American Conservative, pro-Palestinian and anti-Israel activist Jason Jones wrote that the Trump movement has "much more in common with the best representatives of the free Palestine movement" than Fine's "mass-murderous brand of Zionism."
+In The American Conservative, Jason Jones wrote that the Trump movement has "much more in common with the best representatives of the free Palestine movement" than Fine's "mass-murderous brand of Zionism."
 Jones wrote that Fine is a disgrace and should resign from Congress or his colleagues in Congress should force him out.
-Conservative and anti-Israel commentator Tucker Carlson also attacked Fine, writing "We hope he gets the help he needs."
+Tucker Carlson also attacked Fine, writing "We hope he gets the help he needs."